You Little Thief

-"You Little Thief" is a song by Irish singer Feargal Sharkey, released in December 1985 as the second single from his self-titled debut album.
+"You Little Thief" is a song by Northern Irish singer Feargal Sharkey, released in December 1985 as the second single from his self-titled debut album.
 It was written by Benmont Tench and produced by David A. Stewart.
 The song reached No. 5 in the United Kingdom and was a hit in several other countries, including Australia, Belgium, and Ireland.

 A music video was filmed to promote the single.
 The B-side, "The Living Actor", was exclusive to the single.
 It was written by Anthony Moore and Sharkey, and produced by Sharkey.
 The extended version of "You Little Thief" was created by Sharkey.

 Critical reception

 On its release, Dave Henderson of Sounds was critical of the song, writing, "More hits for men with quiffs.
 Sure, it's crap, with a dreadful melody line and rhythm lifted from many a moon ago, but, what's new?"
+Armond White at Spin said "the line 'There's no feeling at all' is belted so powerfully that shtick replaces irony" and called it "oily drivel".